shieldproject/shield/docs/dev/plugins.md

 - **asbpath** - A string that represents an absolute path on a compatible UNIX filesystem.
 Absolute paths _must_ begin with a forward slash `/`).

+- **pem-x509** - A text field that ought to contain an X.509
+  public certificate.
+Additional validation can be carried out in UI / CLI contexts, to ensure that the proposed value _looks_ like an X.509 PEM-encoded certificate.

+- **pem-rsa-pk** - A text field that ought to contain an RSA private key.
+The Web UI / CLI can then redact this properly, as well as validate that it contains the right BEGIN / END markers.

 This field is required.